 There are a number of programs at Bakersfield to reach out to students who may have difficult acclimating to college academics.
 The Extended Opportunity Programs and Services (EOP&S) program is a state-funded initiative to help orient, recruit, and retain college students from California who are economically, socially, and/or educationally disadvantaged.
 EOP&S offers financial assistance and academic support to qualified students.
 EOP&S services are geared towards full-time students with risk factors for failure, including being at least one of the following: a first-generation college student, a re-entry student, a student with a disability, a student whose first language is something other than English, an ethnic minority, or a student with a poor educational record.

-The Office of Disabled Student Programs and Services strive to make college education at Bakersfield available to anyone who wants it.
-To this end, they provide counselling, registration assistance, learning disabilities assessment, assistive computer technology, materials in large print, materials in Braille, alternate testing arrangements, and more.
+The Office of Disabled Student Programs and Services strive to make a college education available to anyone who wants it.
+To this end, they provide counseling, registration assistance, learning disabilities assessment, assistive computer technology, materials in large print, materials in Braille, alternate testing arrangements, and more.

-As part of their mission to offer higher education to everyone in their community who desires it, Bakersfield College also created Mathematics Engineering Science Achievement (MESA).
+As part of their mission to offer higher education to everyone in their community who desires it, Mathematics Engineering Science Achievement (MESA) was created.
 This program provides tutoring, mentorships, workshops and various other forms of assistance to educationally disadvantaged students.

 Environmental Training